ericmj/decimal/README.md

 ### Using the context

-The context specifies the maximum precision of the result of all calculations, the rounding algorithm if the result has a higher precision than the specified maximum.
+The context specifies the maximum precision of the result of calculations and the rounding algorithm if the result has a higher precision than the specified maximum.
 It also holds the list of set of trap enablers and the currently set flags.